snehilvj/dmc-docs/docs/tree/tree.md

 displayed.
 To handle this, ensure your callback logic accounts for the possibility that leaf nodes may or may not be present in the `expanded` prop.

+Note also that the nodes included in the `expanded` prop are ordered based on user interation and the order of operations.

 ### With Checkboxes

+Use the `checked` prop to set or track the checked items.
+Note that only leaves can be checked, and the order will be based on user interation and the order of operations.

 .. exec::docs.tree.checkboxes